-According to data published by the IMF in April 2015, the UAE is the second largest economy in the GCC after the Kingdom of Saudi Arabia based on nominal GDP.
-It has a more diversified economy than most of the other countries in the GCC.
-According to OPEC data, as at 31 December 2015, the UAE had approximately 8.1 per cent of the world's proven global crude oil reserves (giving it the sixth largest oil reserves in the world), generating, according to data produced by the FCSA, 31.4 per cent. and 31.6 per cent. of the UAE's GDP in real terms in 2014 and 2013 respectively.
+The UAE is the second largest economy in the GCC after Saudi Arabia.
+According to OPEC data, at the end of 2011, the UAE had approximately 6.6 per cent. of the world's proven global oil reserves (giving it the sixth largest oil reserves amongst OPEC member countries).
+According to data produced by the UAE National Bureau of Statistics, the UAE's crude oil and natural gas sector accounted for approximately 38.6 per cent. and 31.2 per cent. of the UAE's GDP in real terms in 2011 and 2010 respectively.